SfC Home > Physical Science > Physics > Sound >

 Detecting sound

-Now when you hear a sound, your ear filters that sound, before it travels to the brain.
-In other words, it does not record the sound exactly as it was transmitted.
+Your ear filters that sounds before the reach the brain.
+In other words, your ear does not record the sound exactly as it was transmitted.
 Some frequencies or notes may be attenuated or reduced in volume, while others may be recorded exactly as they are.

 Microphone can change sound